sunxfancy/zeroerr/Readme.md

 10. Logging Category
 Logging information can have customized category and only display one categroy based on your assertion or configuration

+11. Logging for Unit Testing
+You can use a correct logging result as your unit testing comparsion.
+So you just need to manually verify your log once and setup it as baseline comparsion.
+The unit testing framework will use that as the result to verify unit testing

+12. Structured Logging
+We can support output structured information directly into plain text, json, logfmt, or other custom format

+13. Automatic Tracing with logging
+While logging at the end, we can record the time consuming for this function.

 ## Header-only libraries